mleduque/modda/README.md

 ## Todo

-- Implement HTTP fetching of mods
+- Parallel HTTP fetching of mods using a pool
+- Document YAML for archive fetching and unpacking
 - Warn if the version of a mod changed ; this may impact reproductibility (component number changing, new components etc.)